vstinner/vstinner.github.io/content/free_threading_deferred_refcount.rst

    :alt: Banksy - Girl with balloon (2002)
    :target: https://en.wikipedia.org/wiki/Girl_with_Balloon

-I'm writing an article serie on Free Threading internals to learn more about Free Threading, explain how it works, and explain how it solved the "remove the GIL" issue where previous attempts failed.
+I'm writing an article series on Free Threading internals to learn more about Free Threading, explain how it works, and explain how it solved the "remove the GIL" issue where previous attempts failed.